-Riding a moped on Ko Phangan is really pleasant,there is nice scenery and interesting things to look at.
-The other drivers are thin on the ground and considerate to bikes.
+Riding a moped on Ko Phangan is really pleasant.
+There is nice scenery and interesting things to look at.
+The other drivers are very thin on the ground and considerate to bikes.

-The boys enjoyed the ride and were great passengers, Boo and I were singing, having a lovely time.
+The boys enjoyed the ride and were great passengers, Boo and I were singing and having a lovely time.
 I was feeling really proud of myself for learning a new trick.

-We pulled into Thong Sala ( which was extremely underwhelming) and decided to stop for an ice cream at the 7-11.
+We pulled into Thong Sala and decided to stop for an ice cream at the 7-11.

 Chef pulled into the pavement, I pulled in alongside him, both the kids hopped off.

-For some reson I will never understand, Chef reached over and tried to put my front brake on.
+For some reason that I will never understand, Chef reached over and tried to put my front brake on.
 I was stationary and about to take the key out of the ignition.

 As he squeezed the brake he squeezed my hand on the ignition putting the bike back into motion.
 The bike and I mounted the pavement and I fell off.

-We’ve damaged just about every panel on the bike.
+We’ve maybe damaged just about every panel on the bike.
+We didn’t check it over when we picked it up – rookie mistake.
 I don’t know how much it will be yet, but it won’t be cheap.
-So much for saving money on transport by being self propelled.
+So much for saving money on transport by being self-propelled.

 Ours was a freak accident, we were ultra careful and rarely went above 20Km/hour and we still had a crash.

 It’s hit us in the pocket but we’re all fine and I’ve learnt how to ride a moped OK.
 It’s a useful skill to have in SE Asia.
 The bikes cost us 150 Baht each per day.
 You couldn’t get a tuk tuk from Haad Salad to Thong Sala for that.